Step-by-Step Guide: How to Navigate Feeling In Love But Not Ready for a Relationship

 Step 4: Stay true to yourself

-Q: Is it possible to love someone without being in a committed relationship?
+Q: Is it possible to love someone without a committed relationship?

 Q: What does it mean when I’m in love with someone but not ready for a commitment?

-A: Being in love but not ready for commitment means that while you have strong feelings for someone, you don’t want to rush into anything serious right away.
-You may need some time alone or to focus on other aspects of your life before deciding if you’re ready for a full-fledged romantic relationship.
+A: Being in love but not ready to commit indicates you like someone but don’t want to save immediately.
+You may need time alone or to focus on other aspects of your life before deciding if you’re ready for a relationship.

 Q: Should I tell the person I’m interested in that I’m not ready for a commitment?